danmanstx/dannypetersme/_posts/2015-01-24-spark-core-motion-light.markdown

 categories: spark
 ---

 > A nice beginner guide to a simple [IoT](http://en.wikipedia.org/wiki/Internet_of_Things) device for controlling lights.
+Below is a gif showing the optional connected led coming on do to the detected motion.

 ![light on]({{ site.url }}/assets/light_on.gif)

 #### Guide
 * [Supplies](#supplies)